by Nebula Haze

 Short Answer: 18/6 Schedule

-18 Hours Light, 6 Hours Dark
+18 Hours Light, 6 Hours Dark (perfect for beginners)

 Most growers seem to agree that the optimum amount of light to give auto-flowering strains of marijuana is somewhere between 18-24 hours of light a day.
 When I’ve grown auto-flower plants, I gave them 18 hours of light a day, and 6 hours dark, at least partially because it allowed me to turn the grow lights off during the 6 hottest hours of the day (I live in Southern California where it’s hot most of the year!).

 Recommended: 18-24 hours of a light a day

 I’ve also seen many great growers give their autos 20, 22 or even 24 hours of light a day.

 There are growers who believe auto-flowering plants need a dark period and won’t be as healthy if they get 24 hours of light a day.

 I personally haven’t seen evidence of that, and at least in my experience with photoperiod plants in the vegetative stage, cannabis seems to do great getting 24 hours of a light a day.